 at the request of the Dutch Government.

-The production of these machines was later taken over by
+The production and development of these machines was later taken over by

 PTT equipment on this website